openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  An ``extends`` clause appears in the definition of the class ``Object``, which is the top of the type hierarchy, and has no superclass.
+-  An ``extends`` clause appears in the definition of the class ``Object``, which is the top of type hierarchy, and has no superclass.

 -  Class type named by ``typeReference`` is not accessible (see :ref:`Accessible`).